Table of Contents

 ESG refers to the way companies manage risks and opportunities associated to the environment, social issues, and how they are governed.
 It helps stakeholders understand how a business operates in terms of sustainability and ethical practices.
 Companies are now being supposed to pay more attention to these elements, as people care more about the environment, society, and business principles.

-In simple words, ESG looks at how businesses take care of the planet, treat their people and run their companies fairly.
+In simple words, to help you understand What is ESG, look at how businesses take care of the planet, treat their people and run their companies fairly.
 It helps to evaluate that a company is doing the right thing for the environment and society while being well-governed.

 Importance of ESG for Businesses